prathamesh-sonpatki/o11y-wiki/README.md

 ### OpenCensus

-OpenCensus is an open-source library for collecting and exporting metrics and traces data from applications.
-It supports multiple languages and can be integrated with various monitoring and analysis tools.
+[OpenCensus](https://opencensus.io/) is a collection of libraries from different languages for collecting and exporting metrics and trace data from applications.
+It is merged along with OpenTracing into OpenTelemetry.

 ### OpenTelemetry